venesetrix/Cyber-Library/GCP Cloud Digital Leader.md

 * **_Discovery AI for Retail_** - Select the optimal ordering of products on a retailer's e-commerce site.
 * **_Cloud Talent Solution_** - Job search and talent acquisition capabilities, matches candidates to ideal jobs faster.
 * **_AI Platform Notebooks_** - Provides fully managed JupyterLab environments for data science and machine learning.
+* **_Recommendations AI_** - Recommendations AI is designed specifically for categorizing and anlyzing thext like customer reviews.

 ### Considerations when selecting AI/ML solutions